KirkLincoln/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used with dansRoll where personalDice is returning a function as well a lexical environment of "Dan" as the parameter name.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
 What is the lexical scope of `newRoll`?
+newRoll's scope only exists within the anonymous inner function nested within personalDice().

 ### Task 3 - Stretch Goals